dhorlick/spirited_array/README.md

 By default, the vertical and horizontal sliders will be locked together.
 You can toggle locking on and off by clicking on the padlock icon in the lower right-hand corner of the animation window.

 To export re-pixelated video to a file, use the appropriate Export corresponding to the desired output format under the _File_ Menu.
+The choices are QuickTime movie, MP4 video, and Animated GIF.

+GIF Exports are currently limited to animations that exhibit 256 or fewer distinct colors.
+Also, be advised that large frames and long durations can result in truly enormous output GIF file sizes.

 # Building from Source